pggPL/TransformerEngine/docs/features/low_precision_training/performance_considerations/performance_considerations.rst

 3. Computation of quantized tensor in rowwise usage in forward pass and transpose to columnwise usage in backward pass.
    This is not possible for all recipes.

-Transformer Engine uses the best possible fusion internally, so user do not need to worry about the details.
+Transformer Engine uses the best possible fusion internally, so users do not need to worry about the details.
 We showcase this issue in the documentation to understand memory consequences of different fusion scenarios.

 .. raw:: html